bbauska/Coursera-Bootstrap/readme.md

 specific Bootstrap classes to the table element itself to style it further, to fit into a Bootstrap design web page.

-The next component that I\'m going to add into the aboutus.html page is a card component in Bootstrap.
+The next component that I&apos;m going to add into the aboutus.html page is a card component in Bootstrap.

 The card component allows us to display content by setting it apart from